 \section{Dagger analytic spaces}

-Let's address now the problem of constructing the full category of dagger analytic spaces over a valued field.
-We start by recalling the properties of Berkovich nets that we will use to build our global analytic spaces.
-We will follow very closely the discussion of the first section of \cite{BER4}, checking that all the main results can be translated in out in our settings with minor changes in some proves.
+In this section we address the problem of the construction of the category of dagger analytic spaces over $k$.
+We start by recalling the properties of Berkovich nets that we will use later on.
+We will follow very closely the discussion of the first section of \cite{BER4}, checking that all the main results can be translated in our settings with minor changes in some proofs.